Willax Televisión

-Willax Televisión (commonly known as Willax, from Quechua willaq /[ˈwɪʎaχ]/ 'narrator, informant') is a Peruvian free-to-air television channel, owned by Erasmo Wong Lu-Vega.
+Willax Televisión (commonly known as Willax, from Quechua willaq /[ˈwɪʎaχ]/ 'narrator, informant') is a Peruvian free-to-air television channel, owned by Erasmo Wong Lu.
 It began as an internet channel in 2010, with a television channel launching later that year.

 History

 In 1998, journalist Cecilia Valenzuela founded Imediaperu, a company specializing in investigative journalism initially published online and later distributed through mass media.
 The company later changed its name to AgenciaPerú and produced the Sunday programs Entrelíneas for the pay-TV channel Canal N and La ventana indiscreta for the free-to-air channel Latina Televisión.
 These programs exposed corruption cases during the governments of Alberto Fujimori, Alejandro Toledo, and Alan García.

 In 2006, Guillermo Hume, former director of Canal N and the Sunday program Cuarto Poder on the free-to-air channel América Televisión, joined AgenciaPerú as general producer.
 The company also began producing the program Dos dedos de frente, hosted by Augusto Álvarez Rodrich and Juan Carlos Tafur.
 Two years later, in 2008, AgenciaPerú shifted its focus and decided to launch its own online media outlet.
 Additionally, a group of 16 shareholders with equal shares was formed, giving full control of the outlet to Hume.

 Willax was founded by journalist Gilberto Hume and his wife, Cecilia Valenzuela, in 2010.
 Willax was founded after the relaunch of AgenciaPerú, originally established in 2008.
 The channel's name comes from the Quechua word willaq, meaning 'narrator, informant', probably to relate it to willakuy 'news'.

 In early 2010, Willax was founded as an online news television channel operating from the former studios of Monitor.
 By late September 2010, it began distribution on Claro TV (then Telmex TV) on channel 8 of its digital cable service.
 On October 1, 2010, it joined the lineup of Movistar TV (then Cable Mágico) on channel 66 of its analog cable service (later moved to channel 36 after a few months).
 In 2011, Willax announced a partnership with TV Perú during the 2011 elections to launch its interview program Mira quien habla.
 It also partnered with the Trujillo-based channel Sol TV to broadcast some of its news programs on its signal.

 In 2014, Willax moved to channel 18 on Movistar TV’s analog cable service.
 In November 2015, Corporación EW acquired Willax Televisión and shifted the channel’s focus; its programming transitioned from a news channel to a generalist one, while retaining its news and current affairs segments.
 The channel also relocated its operations to the Plaza Norte shopping center.